WordPress Plugin · v3.3.0 · Free + Pro

 Input Validation

-Maximum 100 KB enforced.
+Inline scripts capped at 100 KB (plugin-enforced).
+JS file size is limited by the server’s upload settings, not the plugin.
 Invalid UTF-8 and control characters rejected. <script> tags stripped.
 Dangerous HTML tags flagged with admin notice.

 🔗